konstantintutsch/website/src/blog/urban-photography-berlin-march-2024.md

 ---

-{% set image = images[0] %}{% image image, "The Kanzleramt (Federal Chancellery) in Berlin at dusk with streetlights in front with streams of light from a long exposure with intentional camera movement", "Otherworldly Kanzleramt (Federal Chancellery)", true %}
+{% set image = images[0] %}{% image image, "The Kanzleramt (Federal Chancellery) in Berlin at dusk with streetlights in front with streams of light from a long exposure with intentional camera movement", "Otherworldly Kanzleramt (Federal Chancellery)", "vertical" %}

 ---

-{% set image = images[5] %}{% image image, "A pillar emitting red ligth in front of the out of focus Brandenburg Gate.", "Blocked Brandenburg Gate", true %}
+{% set image = images[5] %}{% image image, "A pillar emitting red ligth in front of the out of focus Brandenburg Gate.", "Blocked Brandenburg Gate", "vertical" %}

 ---

 {% set image = images[6] %}{% image image, "The Berlin TV Tower from below.
-Setting sun shining on it from the side.", "Sunst at the Fernsehturm (TV Tower)", true %}
+Setting sun shining on it from the side.", "Sunst at the Fernsehturm (TV Tower)", "vertical" %}

 ---

 {% set image = images[7] %}{% image image, "A pillar with light shining on it.
-Circle seperated by a plus shining light on it which looks like a window", "U Bundestag", true %}
+Circle seperated by a plus shining light on it which looks like a window", "U Bundestag", "vertical" %}